-- Add 1/3 of the coconut oil and when its melted, throw in the beaten eggs.
+Add 1/3 of the coconut oil to the wok or pan and when its melted, throw in the beaten eggs.
 Scramble them until just cooked and take them out and set aside.
 Chop them up a bit so they are smaller pieces.

 - Add a little more coconut oil and add the chicken next.
 Stir fry until cooked.
 Take them out and set aside with the eggs.

 Add the last bit of coconut oil to the wok.
 Throw in the ginger, garlic, chili, and green onions.
 Stir fry for about 1 min.
 Next add the peppers and bean sprouts.
 Cook for about 30 seconds.
 Add the chicken, egg, the softened noodles, and the rest of the sauce.
 Stir fry around for a couple of mins till they are mixed well.
 Add the peanuts and cilantro and stir quickly again.